 The park is located 2.7 miles west of Hwy.
 280 at 3300 Page Mill Road.

 Foothills Park is open to Palo Alto residents and their accompanied guests only.
 Proof of residency is required.
 Guests must be accompanied by a Palo Alto resident.
-Limit of 15 guests in two additional cars per resident.
+Limit of 15 guests per resident in two additional cars.

-Groups of 25 or more must make a reservation in advance.
+Groups of 25 or more adults and children must make a reservation in advance.
 Groups of 24 or fewer may leave a guest list with a ranger in person at the entrance station on the day of their gathering.

 These are a few of the rules to help everyone enjoy this nature preserve:

-- Dogs are not permitted anywhere in Foothills Park on weekends or City Holidays.
+- Dogs are not permitted anywhere in Foothills Park on weekends or city holidays.
 Dogs are only permitted on weekdays and must be on leash at all times.
 More information is on our Dogs page.

-- Fires, barbecues and smoking are restricted to designated areas.
+- Fires and barbecues are restricted to designated areas.